 Members pay a fee at the beginning of the growing season, when the farm needs it most.
-From June 11 through October 15 (18 weeks), members receive a “share” of our farm’s harvest in the form of a weekly box of fresh produce.
+From mid-June through mid-October (18 weeks), members receive a “share” of our farm’s harvest in the form of a weekly box of fresh produce.
 The boxes are picked up by our customers from host sites around the Toledo area.

 Members also receive a weekly meal plans to help them use up the box contents as well as weekly coaching and video tutorials through our private Facebook page to turn them into a "Master" at eating the CSA way.

 Members have the option of gathering their share at one of five locations around Toledo.
 These are listed in detail under the CSA Pick Up Sites tab.

 How CSA helps the farmer